joselitofilho/ginkgoTestExplorer/CONTRIBUTING.md

 ```bash
 yarn lint
 ```
-- Push your branch to [`surf-king`](https://github.com/board-games-jf/surf-king) repository
+- Push your branch to [`ginkgoTestExplorer`](https://github.com/joselitofilho/ginkgoTestExplorer) repository
 - Open PR against the main branch. 🏄

 ## Credits

 ### Contributors

-Thank you to all the people who have already contributed to `surf-king`!
+Thank you to all the people who have already contributed to `ginkgoTestExplorer`!